 The BAMONA project aims to serve as a one-stop database of butterfly and moth data that scientists can use to form or to address research questions.
 While it is a collaborative effort between individuals with varying levels of knowledge and experience with Lepidoptera, contributors share a common goal of assembling high quality data on butterfly and moth distribution.

 Kelly Lotts and Thomas Naberhaus develop the database and website, coordinate data compilation, develop policies, answer questions from users, and facilitate the work of the coordinators.
-Volunteer regional coordinators are responsible for data quality control.
-The authors are indebted to the work of Harry Pavulaan, Ray Stanford, and scientists from the USGS Northern Prairie Wildlife Research Center, who were responsible for creating sites upon which this project is based.
+Volunteer regional coordinators are responsible for data quality control and general scientific oversight.
+The authors are indebted to the work of Dr. Paul Opler, Harry Pavulaan, Ray Stanford, and scientists from the USGS Northern Prairie Wildlife Research Center, who were responsible for creating sites upon which this project is based.
 For many years, general scientific oversight was also provided by Paul A. Opler.

-Opler, Paul A., Kelly Lotts, and Thomas Naberhaus, coordinators.
-2013.
+Lotts, Kelly and Thomas Naberhaus, coordinators.
+2014.
 Butterflies and Moths of North America. http://www.butterfliesandmoths.org/ (Version MMDDYYYY).

 In 1995, a team of scientists at the USGS Northern Prairie Wildlife Research Center (NPWRC) conceived and developed two sites: Butterflies of the U.S. and Moths of the U.S. These separate sites were inspired by paper atlases created by Paul Opler, Harry Pavulaan, Ray Stanford, and their many cooperators.
 The mission, in part, of Northern Prairie's Grassland Ecosystem Initiative was to work with others to assess the biotic resources of the Great Plains, to facilitate information sharing among agencies, organizations, and individuals, and to synthesize that information.
 Development of the Butterflies and Moths of the United States Web sites was a logical avenue for furthering the goal of making information on the biotic resources of the Great Plains more widely available to decision-makers, resource managers, scientists, and the public.
 These resources achieved almost instant success and quickly became the most popular of the more then 400 biological resources on the Northern Prairie Web site.
 Shane C. Erstad, Douglas H. Johnson, and Terry L. Shaffer from Northern Prairie were instrumental in the inception and development of the resources.
 Approximately 50 students from Jamestown College coded the data, prepared the photographs, and formatted the species accounts.
 Thomas K. Buhl and the late David P. Fellows responded to the thousands of e-mail inquiries that the resource spawned.